opencog/opencog/diary/README.md

 * Decide whether or not to execute blending and prepare
   * Implement skipping blend and run the next cycle
   * Implement selecting ConceptNode which has best value (proper value)
+* Check the conflict links in each node and remove.
+  * Implement removing conflict links
+* Detect and improve conflict links in newly blended node
+  * Select one by random in 2^k possible things

 ### Pause
 * Search for good algorithms to use in each step.
 * Design about public API of my project.
   * I think I need to start creating mindagent as soon as possible, instead of various considering about architecture.
+* Implement correct truthvalue of link method selector by passing instance which is subclass of abstract class.
+* Make API document.

 ## Result
 ### Done
-* Select nodes to blending.
-  * Select by random
-* Decide whether or not to execute blending and prepare.
-  * Try blending immediately
+* (empty)
-* Make the simple, newly blended node and put in AtomSpace.
-* Make "agent-step" command simulating.
-* Make the links in newly blended node and correct some attribute value.

-### Fail
+### Fail & Deadline Missed
 * (empty)

 ### Cancel